The biosphere is composed of soil, atmosphere, plants, and animals. Among which the plants and animals are the most important component.

 They belong to the heterotrophic mode of nutrition.
 That is, they cannot prepare their own food.

-Humans have the sense advanced than of plants.
+Humans have more advanced senses than plants.
 Humans have special tissues that secrete special chemicals which lead to feelings and emotions in humans.

 Comparison Table